-Social work is a crucial but demanding, utterly thankless job that involves a lot of work for no reward.
-Therefore, social workers have to be passionate about what they do and genuinely care about the children and people they help to succeed in their field.
+Social work is a crucial but demanding job, so social workers have to be passionate about what they do and genuinely care about the children and people they help.

 School social workers are often the last line of defense for problematic students between an average, successful education and placement in at-risk programs.